langroid/langroid-template/README.md

 - Change `example` to your specific project name in the `pyproject.toml` file.
 - rename the `example` folder to `myproject`

+## Scripts

+Have any useful scripts in the `scripts` folder, and edit the `[project.scipts]` section in the `pyproject.toml` file to include paths to these scripts, so they can be run with `uv run <script-name>`.

+You can declare script dependencies via metadata at the top of the script file , see [here](https://docs.astral.sh/uv/guides/scripts/#creating-a-python-script)

 ## Create virtual env and install dependencies